-Note that to do this Halibut does not require any external software such as a Help compiler.
-It directly generates old-style Windows Help files, and therefore it doesn't need to be run on Windows to do so: it can generate them even when run from an automated script on a Unix machine.

-- output.1 will be a Unix man page. - The set of files \.html will contain an HTML version of the document.
+- output.txt will be a plain text version of the input document. - output.chm will be a Windows HTML Help version of the same thing.
+(Note that to do this Halibut does not require any external software such as a Help compiler.
+It directly generates Windows HTML Help files, and therefore it doesn't need to be run on Windows to do so: it can generate them even when run from an automated script on a Unix machine.) - output.hlp and output.cnt will be an old-style Windows Help version of the same thing.
+(Most of the text is in output.hlp; output.cnt contains additional contents data used by the Windows help topic selector.
+If you lose the latter, the former should still be usable, but it will look less modern.) - output.1 will be a Unix man page. - The set of files .html will contain an HTML version of the document.
 If you have configured Halibut to generate more than one HTML file (the default), then the file Contents.html will be the topmost one that users should be directed to initially.
 If you have configured Halibut to generate a single file, it will be called Manual.html. - output.info, and some additional files output.info-1, output.info-2 etc., will be files suitable for use with GNU info. - output.pdf will be a printable PDF manual. - output.ps will be a printable PostScript manual.